 Intellectual, conceptual, integrative, and quantitative abilities: Students must be able to learn to analyze, synthesize, solve problems, and reach reasonable diagnostic and therapeutic judgments.
 Students are expected to be able to display good judgment in the assessment and treatment of patients.
 They must be able to learn to respond with prompt and appropriate action in emergency situations.

-Cultural competence: Medical students must be able to communicate with and care for persons whose culture, sexual orientation, or religious beliefs are different from their own.
-They must be able to perform a complete history and physical exam on any patient regardless of the student's or the patient's race, religion, ethnicity, socioeconomic status, gender, age, or sexual preference.
+Cultural competency: Medical students must be able to communicate with and care for persons whose culture, sexual orientation, or religious beliefs are different from their own.
+They must be able to perform a complete history and physical exam on any patient regardless of the student's and patient's race, religion, ethnicity, socioeconomic status, gender, age, or sexual preference.
 Similarly, students must be able to interact professionally with colleagues and other health care professionals without regard to race, religion, ethnicity, socioeconomic status, gender, age, or sexual preference.

 Applicants for admission to the Carver College of Medicine must have a bachelor's degree, or they must be enrolled in a bachelor's degree program with the expectation of receiving their degree before enrolling in the Carver College of Medicine.
 Applicants must have earned college credit in the following courses.